advancedAgritek-BB/Harvestry_App/docs/FRP03_EXECUTION_PLAN.md

 FRP-03 is successfully complete when:

 - ✅ All 3 slices delivered and tested
-- ✅ 21/21 checklist items marked complete
+- ✅ All checklist items marked complete
 - ✅ All acceptance criteria met
 - ✅ Performance targets met (p95 < 200ms)
 - ✅ Documentation updated